List of He-Man and the Masters of the Universe characters: Scare Glow

 Scare Glow is a skeleton ghost warrior, who seems to have a solid but translucent body, and whose bones emit a strong glow which can intimidate even the bravest opponents.
 He wears a long purple cape, and there is a small crack on the forehead of his cranium.
 He carries a scythe, which is often called the 'Scythe of Doom'.

 Scare Glow was introduced into the toy line in 1987.
-His action figure is notable for its 'glow-in-the-dark' special feature, the 'bones' glowing when positioned in a dark space.
+His action figure is notable for its 'glow-in-the-dark' special feature, the bones glowing when positioned in a dark space.

-Labeled as the "Evil Ghost of Skeletor", he refers to himself as the Ghost of Skeletor in the mini comic, Scare Glow was packaged with the mini-comic "The Search for Keldor".
+Labeled as the "Evil Ghost of Skeletor", he refers to himself as the Ghost of Skeletor in the minicomic, Scare Glow was packaged with the minicomic "The Search for Keldor".
 In this comic he is summoned to Eternia by Skeletor using a magic spell to call forth the most evil beings of space and time, although it is never stated which time period or dimension Scare Glow originates from.
 He is sent out with Ninjor on a mission to attack the Heroic Warriors with the power of his glow.
 He uses the glow to overpower Prince Adam, evoking in him so much fear that he is even too scared to change into He-Man.
 However, he is ousted from Adam's path by Clamp Champ, giving Adam the time to change into He-Man and subsequently defeat him.

 It has become one of the most sought after and hardest to find figures by fans.
 Scare Glow was one of the last figures released.
 As fewer figures were selling by this late stage, less were produced, making it rarer as a result.
 On auction sites such as eBay, loose figures have been sold for as much as $100 and the mint condition never opened package Scare Glow has been sold as high as $1,200 USD.
 The last version issued with the glow in the dark Halberd accessory (versus the more common Halberd made of non-glowing green plastic) is the rarest and hardest-to-find version of this figure.